HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/deploy-services.md

 - `<LITELLM_URL>`: The LiteLLM proxy URL provided by the LiteLLM proxy administrator to enable Integrator functionality.
 - `<DX_CONTEXT_ROOT>`: The DX deployment context root (for example, `/wps`).
 - `<YOUR_REPOSITORY_FQDN_AND_PATH>`: The complete repository FQDN and path to the chart.

-!!! tip "Configuration Reference"
-    For a complete list of all configurable environment variables, their types, defaults, and acceptable values, refer to [Configuration Reference](configuration-reference.md).

 !!! warning "LITELLM_API_KEY and LITELLM_URL are required"
     Although the helm install command completes successfully without these values, the Integrator and MCP Server pods do not enter a `Ready` state.
 Health checks fail and services remain non-operational.